 How to Play

 To play, each player holds a red egg, and one taps the end of her or his egg lightly against the end of the other player's egg.
-When one egg's end is cracked, the person with the clean egg uses the same end of the egg to try to crack the other end of the opponent's egg.
+When one egg's end is cracked, the person with the unbroken egg uses the same end of the egg to try to crack the other end of the opponent's egg.

 How to Win